ikanisa/abareyo/README.md

    corepack enable
    corepack prepare pnpm@9.12.2 --activate
    ```
-   We ship an `npm@11` lockfile for compatibility with CI, but `pnpm` is the preferred local package manager because it matches the workspace layout and keeps the dependency graph deterministic.
+   We ship a `pnpm@9` lockfile that aligns with CI and keeps the dependency graph deterministic.
 2. Install Node.js 20 via `nvm`, `fnm`, or `asdf` (our `.nvmrc` pins `20.12.x`).
 Rosetta is not required.
 3. Authenticate the Supabase CLI once (`supabase login`) so migrations and function deploys can execute without prompts.